About Beaver Scouts

 Subs are paid termly and are currently £35 per term.
-Cheques should be made payable to “Astwood Bank Beaver Scouts” and put in a named envelope before handing to one of the leaders at the start of a Beaver Scout meeting.
+Cheques should be made payable to “Astwood Bank Beaver Scouts” and put in a named envelope before posting into the box at the start of a Beaver Scout meeting.
+Online payment is also possible.
 If paying subs is a problem, please speak to Fiona in confidence.
 Subs are used to pay for our use of the hut, hut cleaning, badges, materials for meetings, insurance and our annual capitation.

-In order to maintain an appropriate adult to child ratio (1 adult to every 6 children when we meet in the building) we sometimes operate a parent rota for our Beaver Scout Colony.
-Adult helpers should have current Scout CRB clearance but they do not have to be a parent – perhaps an aunt, a grandparent or neighbour could help out.
-If you need a CRB form please speak to Sally during a meeting.
+In order to maintain an appropriate adult to child ratio we sometimes operate a parent rota for our Beaver Scout Colony.
+Adult helpers should have current Scout DBS clearance but they do not have to be a parent – perhaps an aunt, a grandparent or neighbour could help out.
+If you need to complete a DBS application please speak to Fiona after a meeting.
 No skill is required to help out – full instructions will be given but you may need to bring your own ear-plugs!
 If you need to bring another child/children with you that is no problem – if we have enough equipment they can join in with the activities or act as extra helpers.

 Experience tells us that it is better for us to allocate weeks for families to cover.
 We will leave it up to you to swap weeks with another parent if you need to do so.
-If we find that we do not have enough adults for a meeting then unfortunately the last 6 children to arrive will have to be sent home again which would be disappointing for all concerned.
-If you have any queries or concerns please speak to Sally directly or email email@example.com
+If we find that we do not have enough adults for a meeting then unfortunately it may be necessary to cancel the meeting which would be disappointing for all concerned.
+If you have any queries or concerns please speak to Fiona directly or email firstname.lastname@example.org

 Beaver Scout meetings start at 5.20 and finish at 6.20.
 Please be considerate when parking and avoid blocking the drives of local residents at all times.